-For many anglers, carp fishing is the ultimate; landing a big fish is, after all, an exhilarating experience, and one that – once you have enjoyed the thrill – will have you coming back for more.
-Did you know that you can buy a very good carp rod, from a top brand, for under £100?
-If your budget stretches a bit more, then we also have an article about the best carp rods for under £200.
+For many carp anglers, carp fishing is the ultimate; landing a big fish is, after all, an exhilarating experience, and one that – once you have enjoyed the thrill – will have you coming back for more.
+Did you know that you can buy very good budget carp rods, from a top brand, for under £100?
+This is important to know as its likely that you will end up owning 2 or maybe even 3 carp rods.

-We have put the time and effort into researching them for you, so believe us when we say that what follows is a review of the top best carp rods under £100 carp rods on the market.
+We have put the time and effort into researching them for you, so believe us when we say that what follows is a review of the top carp rods under £100.